Lean TPS Publications

 Jishuken Leadership Development

-Hands-on improvement cycles that build capability through participation, observation, and leadership accountability.
+Hands-on improvement cycles that build leadership capability through participation, observation, and accountability at the Gemba.

 Lean TPS 5S Thinking and Workplace Organization

-Establishing structure, visual control, and discipline to protect flow and prepare teams for Kaizen.
+Establishing structure, visual control, and discipline to protect flow and create the conditions for Kaizen.

 Standardized Work Design and Audit Support

-Developing the best-known method, connecting people to process, and sustaining improvement through leader observation.
+Defining the best known method, connecting people to process, and sustaining improvement through leader observation and verification.

 Jidoka and Abnormality Management